Anthony Di Lallo

-Anthony Di Lallo (born 14 September 1988) is a Belgian footballer who plays for Belgian Division 3 club Saint-Ghislain Tertre Hautrage (USGTH).
+Anthony Di Lallo (born 14 September 1988) is a Belgian former professional footballer who serves as sporting director of Belgian Provincial Leagues club Jemappes.

+A forward, he began his professional career in the Netherlands with MVV and Fortuna Sittard before moving to Belgium, where he spent the peak years of his career in the Belgian Second Division with Roeselare and Antwerp.
+Following spells at a series of lower-division clubs, he joined Jemappes in 2025, but a serious injury early in the season ended his playing career and led to his appointment as the club's sporting director.
+Di Lallo is a former Belgium youth international.

 Club career

 MVV

 Di Lallo began his professional career in the Netherlands with Eerste Divisie club MVV, making his debut on 21 August 2006 as a 73rd-minute substitute for Damien Miceli in a 1–0 loss to Dordrecht.
 He scored his first professional goal in the following match, netting in a 6–1 away win over Eindhoven after coming on as a 66th-minute substitute for Aziz Moutawakil.

 In January 2009, MVV suspended Di Lallo after he spat in the direction of head coach Fuat Çapa during a friendly against PSV.
 He was reinstated two months later.

 Fortuna Sittard

 On 17 July 2009, Di Lallo signed a two-year contract with Fortuna Sittard.
 He made his debut for the club as a starter in a 4–0 home defeat to Helmond Sport on the opening matchday of the 2009–10 season.
 He spent two seasons at Fortuna, scoring six goals in 68 appearances.